audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 ### 2. `sbom-generation.yaml`

-This template generates SBOM files from the published lock/deps artifact.
+This template generates SBOM files from the published Dependency Lock artifact.
 It:

-- **Downloads** the aggregated lock/deps artifact.
+- **Downloads** the aggregated Dependency Lock artifact.
 - **Installs Syft:** Installs the SBOM generator into a specified directory.
-- **Generates SBOMs:** Iterates through each lock/deps file and generates an SBOM using the chosen output format (default: `cyclonedx-json`).
+- **Generates SBOMs:** Iterates through each Dependency Lock file and generates an SBOM using the chosen output format (default: `cyclonedx-json`).
 For example, a file named `package-lock.json` (published separately by the NPM job) is converted to an SBOM named `npm-sbom.json`, and files matching `*.deps.json` are processed by removing the `.deps` segment and appending `-sbom.json`.
 - **Publishes** the generated SBOMs as a pipeline artifact (default artifact name: `sbom-files`).

 **Key Parameters:**

 - **sbomOutputDir:** Local directory where SBOM files are stored (default: `$(Agent.TempDirectory)/sbom`).
-- **lockDepsArtifactDir:** Directory containing the downloaded lock/deps files (if not provided, defaults to the download path).
+- **dependencyLockArtifactDirectory:** Directory containing the downloaded Dependency Lock files (if not provided, defaults to the download path).
 - **outputFormat:** SBOM format (for example, `cyclonedx-json`).
 - **syftInstallDir:** Directory where Syft is installed.

 **Usage:**
 Call this template in a stage dedicated to SBOM generation.
-It assumes that an aggregated lock‑deps artifact named `lock-deps-files` is available (which includes both .NET deps files and the NPM package lock file).
+It assumes that an aggregated lock‑deps artifact named `dependency-lock-files` is available (which includes both .NET deps files and the NPM package lock file).

 ---